-Kelley shows you how to build strong, bright, and sparkling glass-on-glass mosaics with textured glass, a mirror substrate, two types of adhesive and metallic epoxy grout.
+In this online course Kelley Knickerbocker teaches you how to build strong, bright, and sparkling glass-on-glass mosaics with textured glass, a mirror substrate, two types of adhesive and metallic epoxy grout.

-Love to incorporate shine and sparkle into your mosaics?
-In another of her exclusive, technique-rich signature courses, Kelley Knickerbocker completely unpacks her strategy for combining high-relief colored glass elements (get out your beads and bling!) with textured clear glass (hello light refraction!) on a mirror substrate for a mosaic that not only glows from within but is strengthened and visually enhanced with sparkling epoxy grout.
-In this step-by-step tutorial, Kelley guides you through the appropriate use of two crazy strong glass-on-glass adhesives (Lexel and an ultra-violet curing adhesive), and demystifies SpectraLock epoxy grout so that you can use it with confidence and ease.
-Once mastered this technique can be used for larger scale mosaics and combined with other techniques for interest and originality.
+Do you love to incorporate shine and sparkle into your mosaics?
+In another installment of her exclusive, technique-rich signature courses, Kelley completely unpacks her strategy for combining high-relief colored glass elements (get out your beads and bling!) with textured clear glass (hello light refraction!) on a mirror substrate.
+This mosaic will not only glow from within but will be strengthened and visually enhanced with sparkling epoxy grout.
+In this step-by-step tutorial, Kelley guides you through the appropriate use of two crazy strong glass-on-glass adhesives (Lexel and an ultra-violet curing adhesive), she will demystify SpectraLock epoxy grout so that you can use it with confidence and ease.
+Once mastered, this technique can be used for larger scale mosaics and combined with other techniques for interest and originality.